 Iteration and collaboration stand behind the shisharki logo.
 Being a very visual person, it was paramount to me that my new creative endeavor has a meaningful logo.
 Conveniently, a logo was included in the development package offered by this site’s talented designer, Andrew Morgan (who was also the world’s most patient person dealing with this ever-so-specific client).
 I was eager to get started.

-How does one turn a pinecone into a simple, memorable, timeless, appropriate, versatile symbol of a yet-to-be created company?
+How does one turn a pinecone into a simple, memorable, timeless, appropriate, versatile symbol of a yet-to-be created entity?
 For starters, I outlined what shisharki means to me.
 I pored over hundreds of pages of stock images under the keyword “pinecone” to extract a small handful that pointed towards look-and-feel of a potential logo.
 From the thousands of pinecone images I scrolled through, none incorporated the core principles that applied to logo design.
 Andrew had his work cut out for him… Since at each stage of the shisharki logo design, I received the distilled result of his creative process, below I only detail my own musings in providing feedback and guidance towards the final product.

 In version one, to gauge direction, Andrew presented several outlines of conventional, immediately-identifiable pinecones.
 Most had fused scales, and only one was open, giving it a familiar, woodsy allure.
 Immediately, it stood out, as it correctly represented the maturity of the cone, and ripeness of seeds (ideas) ready to emerge.
 A key design direction was now in place.